vavardan/OCI-DNS-view/README.md

 &nbsp;

 #### Summary
 This Private DNS configuration in a Hub and Spoke architecture ensures that all VCN-internal and Internet-specific DNS queries are handled by their respective VCN Resolvers.
 Meanwhile, Oracle-specific domains, On-Premises zones, and custom-created domains are handled and managed by the Hub VCN Resolver.
-This approach streamlines DNS management and maintains a consistent, scalable architecture across the OCI environment, either in single-region or multi-region deployments.
+This approach optimizes DNS management and supports a consistent, scalable architecture across OCI environments, in both single-region and multi-region deployments.